stewartmatheson/dot/README.md

  * https://github.com/zsh-users/zsh-syntax-highlighting/
  * nvm for managing node versions
  * rbenv
+ * wl-copy for copy and paste when running wayland on linux

 ## Things you should have
  * A nerd font patched font.